sebsauvage/Shaarli/README.md

  * **FAST**
  * Dead-simple installation: Drop the files, open the page.
 No database required.
  * Easy to use: Single button in your browser to bookmark a page
- * Save url, title, description (unlimited size).
+ * Save URL, title, description (unlimited size).
 Classify links with tags (with autocomplete)
  * Tag renaming, merging and deletion.
  * Automatic thumbnails for various services (imgur, imageshack.us, flickr, youtube, vimeo, dailymotion…)
  * Automatic conversion of URLs to clickable links in descriptions.
 Support for http/ftp/file/apt/magnet protocols.
  * Save links as public or private
- * 1-clic access to your private links/notes
+ * 1-click access to your private links/notes
  * Browse links by page, filter by tag or use the full text search engine
  * Permalinks (with QR-Code) for easy reference
  * RSS and ATOM feeds (which can be filtered by tag or text search)